thorgate/pyevr/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+Create a release in Github and Travis will then deploy to PyPI if tests pass.